unrealwork/atsd-use-cases/research/irs-tax-filings/README.md

 Each year the Internal Revenue Service (IRS) releases [public data](https://www.irs.gov/newsroom/2018-and-prior-year-filing-season-statistics) about the number of Americans who have filed their annual income tax paperwork.
 The data for 2018 shows that American filing practice is roughly in line with the previous several years although minor differences can always be detected between any two datasets.
 Open-source data may be visualized using ATSD and queried with [SQL console](https://axibase.com/docs/atsd/sql/).

-We [analyzed](2017.md) IRS filing statistics after Tax Day 2017 saw a higher number of people filing [later than usual](https://www.reuters.com/article/us-money-taxes-delays/u-s-taxpayers-procrastinate-on-filing-returns-this-year-idUSKBN16L18C) or [not at all](https://www.bloomberg.com/news/articles/2017-04-17/millions-of-americans-still-haven-t-filed-their-taxes) according to Reuters and Bloomberg, respectively.
-The income tax makes up roughly [half](https://www.nationalpriorities.org/budget-basics/federal-budget-101/revenues/) of the federal government's annual revenue (around $1.48 trillion) so a surge in late or missing filings would wreak havoc on the U.S. budget for the subsequent year.
+Axibase [analyzed](2017.md) IRS filing statistics after Tax Day 2017 saw a higher number of people filing [later than usual](https://www.reuters.com/article/us-money-taxes-delays/u-s-taxpayers-procrastinate-on-filing-returns-this-year-idUSKBN16L18C) or [not at all](https://www.bloomberg.com/news/articles/2017-04-17/millions-of-americans-still-haven-t-filed-their-taxes) according to Reuters and Bloomberg, respectively.
+The income tax makes up roughly [half](https://www.nationalpriorities.org/budget-basics/federal-budget-101/revenues/) of the annual revenue of the federal government (around $1.48 trillion), a surge in late or missing filings would wreak havoc on the U.S. budget for the subsequent year.

 ### Objectives